shraddha9gholap/salary-prediction/README.md

 steps used in this project for implementing this model in this project .

+1.Import all required libraries
+2.load data
+3.perform EDA
+4.visualize data
+5.prepare data
-**Import all required libraries ** load data perform EDA visualize data prepare data split data into training and testing
+6.split data into training and testing
-define model
+7.define model
-test model
+8.test model
-check accuracy
+9.check accuracy
-save the model
+10.save the model

 I used the LinearRegression model which gives me a 97% accuracy on the testing data.